 USRW Certified Woods Urban Lumber Grades & Definitions

-Urban Select –The minimum board size is 5” wide x 6’ long.
+Urban Select – This grade includes boards that meet or exceed the following.
+The minimum board size is 5” wide x 6’ long.
 From that board no less than 80% of the better face will be contained within defect-free cuttings each measuring at least 4” wide x 3’ long or 3” wide x 6’ long.
 Sapwood is not considered a defect in urban wood grading.
 Note: This standard acknowledges a higher frequency of short boards in the urban-sourced logs and uses “cutting” sizes comparable to the traditional walnut grading system.

-Urban Character Grade—This grade means Urban Mill Run with many or all Urban Selects removed.
+Urban Character Grade Sound —This grade means urban mill run with many or all urban selects removed.

 Urban Character Grade Cuttings – This grade means urban mill run with many or all urban selects removed, but has more loose knots and less usable, shorter material than Urban Character Grade